Circular needle organiser

 I did a bit of research on the internet and to be honest, I wasn’t particularly inspired by what was coming up.
 I did think about making a fabric roll, or perhaps looking on Etsy or another website to see if I could see one I liked, but a fabric roll has never really appealed to me and I knew there would be something that would suit me better.

-Finally, I found this blog post through a Pinterest search and knew I had found my answer.
+Finally, I found a blog post through a Pinterest search looking close to what I wanted and knew I had found my answer.
 All I needed was a box, some card and I was off!

 The blog post I read uses a plastic box and I looked around for something suitable that we might have had around the house for quite a while before realising that I didn’t actually want to use a plastic box at all, and I certainly didn’t want to buy one!
 We’re trying to reduce the amount of plastic that’s coming into the house and I wasn’t planning to replace the needle storage box once I’d made it, so why not go for something a bit nicer?